-Results can be broken down into two sections: desktop and phone.
+Results can be broken down into several sections: Org-Specific Metrics, Desktop and Phone.

 The page analysis displays a predicted page load time of 3.4 seconds, this is moderate performance.
 It doesn’t sound too bad but every second counts and users (including ourselves) expect everything to be instant, so we definitely need to improve this score.

 Page analysis then breaks down the performance by component so we can identify if any in particular are causing big issues.

 On my page, the default tab is ‘Details’ which contains many fields and takes quite some time to load.
 One option might be to choose an alternative default tab that loads faster.

 Interestingly, the page analysis for desktop doesn’t mention the number of components on my page layout…more on that later.
 Overall I felt that whilst the analysis was interesting, it didn’t provide enough in the way of suggestions to improve my load speed.

 The page analysis for phone (Salesforce mobile app) seemed more comprehensive.
 My page performance index was 3.25 and although it is still in the moderate category, it is creeping worryingly towards the red zone.

 Note: Page Performance Index is not the same as page load time but a lower score does equal faster load time!